vdegenne/mwc3-back-helpers/readme.md

 # mwc3-back-helpers

-Subset of modules to help building tools around the MWC framework.
+Suite of modules to help building tools around the MWC framework.

 ## Development

 #### Prerequisites

-The sources rely on the md-\* element imports map that needs to be generated beforehand,
+The sources rely on some data maps that need to be built prior to developement

 ```bash
 git clone https://github.com/vdegenne/mwc3-back-helpers.git